 Speech and language therapy may benefit those with cranial nerve damage as any aspect of their communication or swallowing difficulties may improve.
 It may also reduce stress and anxiety of patients with cranial nerve damage as they are receiving supportive input from a speech and language therapists.

 Speech and language therapy would initially involve an assessment which includes a number of observations, examination and assessments to help determine the type of speech, language and swallowing difficulties the individual is experiencing.
 An initial assessment will also determine the severity of these difficulties and what the best treatment option would be.

-Following an initial assessment, treatment for speech and language therapy may include some or all of the following:
+Following an initial assessment, treatment for speech and language therapy may include assessments, reports, therapy programmes, reviews, support groups, training and advice.